robu/robertburen.com/content/cto/draft-culture.md

 - Leadership
 - Agile
 - Tech
-summary: What I generally do on my first day as a CTO
+summary: What is an effective culture for a tech team?
-weight: 10
+weight: 99
 ---

 Lorem